-If you're encountering recognition issues with your model, using human-labeled transcripts and related data for additional training can help to improve accuracy.
-Use this table to determine which dataset to use to address your issue(s):
+If you're encountering recognition problems with a base model, you can use human-labeled transcripts and related data to train a custom model and help improve accuracy.
+Use this table to determine which dataset to use to address your problems:

 Train and evaluate a model

 The first step to train a model is to upload training data.
-Use Prepare and test your data for step-by-step instructions to prepare human-labeled transcriptions and related text (utterances and pronunciations).
-After you've uploaded training data, follow these instructions to start training your model:
+See Prepare and test your data for step-by-step instructions to prepare human-labeled transcriptions and related text (utterances and pronunciations).
+After you upload training data, follow these instructions to start training your model:

-- Navigate to Speech-to-text > Custom Speech > Training.
+- Go to Speech-to-text > Custom Speech > [name of project] > Training.

-- Next, give your training a Name and Description.
+- Give your training a Name and Description.

-- From the Scenario and Baseline model drop-down menu, select the scenario that best fits your domain.
-If you're unsure of which scenario to choose, select General.
+- In the Scenario and Baseline model list, select the scenario that best fits your domain.
+If you're not sure which scenario to choose, select General.
 The baseline model is the starting point for training.
-If you don't have a preference, you can use the latest.
+The latest model is usually the best choice.

-- From the Select training data page, choose one or multiple audio + human-labeled transcription datasets that you'd like to use for training.
+- On the Select training data page, choose one or more related text datasets or audio + human-labeled transcription datasets that you want to use for training.

-- Once the training is complete, you can choose to perform accuracy testing on the newly trained model.
+- After training is complete, you can do accuracy testing on the newly trained model.
 This step is optional.

 - Select Create to build your custom model.

-The Training table displays a new entry that corresponds to this newly created model.
-The table also displays the status: Processing, Succeeded, Failed.
+The Training table displays a new entry that corresponds to the new model.
+The table also displays the status: Processing, Succeeded, or Failed.

-If you chose to test accuracy, it's important to select an acoustic dataset that's different from the one you used with your model to get a realistic sense of the model's performance.
+See the how-to on evaluating and improving Custom Speech model accuracy.
+If you choose to test accuracy, it's important to select an acoustic dataset that's different from the one you used with your model to get a realistic sense of the model's performance.